Festo is a leading supplier of automation solutions to the global markets serving over 180 countries.

 Our dedication to the advancement of automation extends beyond technology to the education of current and future automation and robotic designers with simulation tools, teaching programs and on-site services.

 From a component to a complete system consisting of drives, sensors, valves, a connector system and air preparation – Festo offers products, special and complete solutions for all sectors and production operations.

-Product life cycles are becoming ever shorter.
-Less and less time is available, whether for development of an installation or its possible modernization.
-Companies and their employees therefore try to continuously optimize their processes as that is the only way they can remain competitive and deal with increasingly demanding challenges.
-This white paper offers guidance on the challenges in the individual value creation phases, support tools, how you can become even more productive with networked tools, and tips about which functions can be used and when.
+This white paper offers guidance on the challenges in the individual value creation phases, support tools, how to become more productive with networked tools, and tips about which functions can be used.

 The global market for valves and valve terminals today is so large that it is almost impossible to maintain an overview.
 Often, price seems the only buying criterion.
 But it pays to look more closely, particularly with regard to higher productivity and process reliability.

 The majority of electro-mechanical axis utilise extruded aluminium profile in a range of sizes with a single guide rail and bearing arrangement driven by an electric motor through a belt or ball screw arrangement.

 This white paper examines the advances in mechanics and controls that are enabling the practical and economical application of lightweight robotics for manufacturing on an increasingly broad scale.
 It is an important development in today’s “new manufacturing.”